braiddynamics/qbd-portal/docs/02-topology/10-universal-computation.md

 The **isotopy verification** [(§10.1.4)](#10.1.4) confirms that the two logical states are fundamentally different and cannot be confused by the environment. $|0_L\rangle$ is perfectly symmetric; one can swap any two ribbons and the braid looks identical. $|1_L\rangle$ is asymmetric; swapping ribbons changes the configuration fundamentally.

-In quantum mechanics, states with different symmetries are strictly orthogonal—their overlap is zero.
+In quantum mechanics, states with different symmetries are strictly orthogonal, their overlap is zero.
 This is critical for computing because it means we have a clean, non-overlapping binary basis.
 We are not distinguishing between "spin up" and "spin slightly less up," which could be blurred by noise; we are distinguishing between "symmetric" and "broken symmetry," a distinction protected by the rigid laws of group theory.
 This ensures that a measurement will always yield a definitive 0 or 1, never a noisy intermediate.
 :::

 ### 10.1.5 Lemma: State Controllability {#10.1.5}